7 Ways to Have a Greener Holiday

 And so it is with holiday giving this season: As we reduce our consumption, we give our wallets, and our planet, some extra breathing room.

-Here are 7 ways you can making a positive environmental impact this season:
+Here are 7 ways you can make a positive environmental impact this season:

 Recycle your Christmas tree.
 With our blog article on the topic, we’ve got you covered here in the DFW area and beyond.
 Just remember: your tree must be bare in order to qualify.